- Here’s a list of the biggest NBA trades in history.

 Kevin Garnett to Boston

 Much like Barkley’s frustration to Philadelphia, Kevin Garnett suffered a little longer in Minnesota before getting a competitive roster to compete.
 In 2007, Danny Ainge, the Celtics president that time, made a bold move to acquire the 2004 NBA MVP Kevin Garnett to complete his team’s big three, along with Paul Pierce and Ray Allen.

-Ainge and Boston gave away seven players (Al Jefferson, Ryan Gomes, Gerald Green, Theo Ratliff, Sebastian Telfair and two first-round draft picks), which is the record for the most players traded for one player.
+Ainge and Boston gave away seven players (Al Jefferson, Ryan Gomes, Gerald Green, Theo Ratliff, Sebastian Telfair and two first-round draft picks), which is the record for the most players traded for one player and became one of Boston Celtics’ biggest trades.
 This daring move proved to be worth it as Garnett helped the franchise win their 17th title in his maiden season with the Celtics.